Mindful Kindful YOUniversity

 MAY I BE HAPPY – Trailer from TAMA, Eric Georgeault and Hélène Walter

-Due to the nature and length of the documentary film (80 minutes) children under 11 should not attend.
+This event is open to the public.
+Due to the nature and length of the documentary film (80 minutes) children under 12 should not attend.

 Shell Beach Elementary School, Pismo Beach, CA – May 2018